 Paradise is calling – will you answer?
-If you’re planning a trip to Hawaii and are curious what to pack, you’re in the right place.
+If you’re planning a trip to Hawaii and are curious what to pack for Hawaii, you’re in the right place.
 While there are some small but important considerations depending on your Hawaii travel plans, it’s not hard to pack for Hawaii – I promise!

-Here’s a Hawaii packing list that skips the obvious stuff (duh, you need a swimsuit and shorts) and gets right to those must-bring but might-forget items.
+Here’s a list of what to pack to Hawaii that skips the obvious stuff (duh, you need a swimsuit and shorts) and gets right to those must-bring but might-forget items.

 Quick Hawaii Travel Tips

-Before I launch into my essential Hawaiian packing list, there are a few quick topics to discuss.
+Before I launch into my list of things to pack for Hawaii, there are a few quick topics to discuss.

 The General Climate in Hawaii

 Hawaii is tropical.
 You already know this, right?
 You’re planning a trip to that tropical paradise, after all!

 What this means is that temperatures in Hawaii are usually between 70°F-85°F throughout the year.
 This does vary a bit, but in general, you can plan for hot weather.

 You can also plan for humid weather: average humidity ranges between 65-75% all year long.
 It can get downright muggy during the rainy season (detailed below).

 The Best Time of Year to Visit Hawaii

 Lucky for all of us, temperature and weather in Hawaii are pretty consistent throughout the year.
 That’s what makes it such a great destination!
 That said, the best months to visit Oahu are April, May, September, and October.
 During these months, the weather is better, the water is warmer, the crowds are (slightly) lesser, and you can sometimes snag flight deals.
 December through March is the rainy season.

 The Different Hawaiian Islands

 While the Hawaiian Islands are all similar, they do vary a bit in landscape, activities, and climate: